 Such companies have gained experience in appointment setting activities that match your business model and your solutions to the target buyers.

 Training The Sales Team

-Another major hurdle in infiltrating a new territory is assigning the right sales team members to the right situations.
+Another major hurdle in infiltrating a new territory and expand into new markets is assigning the right sales team members to the right situations.

 More importantly, it takes additional investments of time and money to get your reps ready to sell solutions in the new market.